chjfth/AmHotkey/README.txt

 	D:\AmHotkey\AutoHotkeyU32.exe D:\AmHotkey\AmHotkey.ahk

-Now. many hotkeys defined in various ahk modules are active.
+Now, many hotkeys defined in various ahk modules are active.

 To add more hotkeys, you can either